 - Eye discharge

-The following eyedrops are great to use at home if you have any dryness, redness or allergy problem.
+These are the best eyedrops in India that are great to use for eyes if you have any dryness, redness or allergy problem.

 Types and uses of Eyedrops

 Broadly speaking, there are 3 types of eye drops that apply to most of the basic concerns we are going to discuss: Allergy drops, Anti-redness drops, and Artificial tears/Dry eye drops.
 There are also OTC (Over-the-counter) eye drops and Prescription eye drops.

 Allergy Eye Drops Or Antihistamine Drops